prasunanand/prasunanand.github.io/_posts/2017-07-25-gsoc17-calling-d-from-ruby-for-gpu-computing.markdown

 To write the extension in D, the `ruby.h` bindings could be created in D using [`dstep`](http://www.dsource.org/projects/dstep) or [`bcd`](http://www.dsource.org/projects/bcd).

 RuDy [doesn't have complete support](https://github.com/tomash/rudy#limitations-and-areas-for-development) for `LDC` and I am still getting my head around using RuDy to create Ruby native extensions.
-However [here](http://tomash.wrug.eu/blog/2009/03/03/rudy-ruby-native-extensions-in-d-programming-language/) is a nice blog post about RuDy project.
+[Here](http://tomash.wrug.eu/blog/2009/03/03/rudy-ruby-native-extensions-in-d-programming-language/) is a nice blog post about RuDy project.

 # Conclusion